arnaud-clere/MSFS_HandOnMouse/README.md

 *NB: Move the mouse backward/forward in the reverse throttle range in case you configured forward throttle in a left/right direction*

-## Version 1.3
+## Smart brakes

-Adds visual cues to reverse throttle and center of left/right axis Adds other smart mappings, used in Thr+Yoke+Pedals.ini to replace a yoke or pedals :
-- aileron, rudder and brakes automatically return to a centered position when button/s is/are released
-- brake SimVars cannot be used for precise braking, so brakes are made available with a virtual joystick driver named vJoy
+Automatically return to neutral position when button/s is/are released Brake SimVars cannot be used for precise braking, so brakes are made available with a virtual joystick driver named vJoy

 vJoy axis can also be used to increase sensitivity to mouse movements since changes coming from MSFS are ignored